earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

 ### Adjust Line Width

 You can adjust the width of your plot lines using the `linewidth=` attribute.
-Set the `linewidth` to 4 to see if you can make a truly ugly plot.
+If you set the `linewidth` to 4, you can create a truly ugly plot.
+In this example every line is `width=4`.

 {:.input}
 ```python